Customers Willingly Pay More for Wind-Generated Electricity

 Environmentalists ``have always kind of banged up utilities and businesses,″ Udall said. ``But here’s a way for us to step up ourselves and make tremendous cuts in air pollution, acid rain, greenhouse gases, all that stuff.″

-Green pricing debuted in the United States in 1993, said Holt, who publishes his newsletter in Harpswell, Maine.
-The Sacramento Municipal Utility District in California asked customers for an extra $4 per month to have solar panels atop their houses.
+Green pricing debuted in the United States in 1993, said Holt, who publishes his newsletter on the subject in Harpswell, Maine.
+The Sacramento Municipal Utility District in California asked ratepayers for an extra $4 per month to have solar panels atop their houses.

 About 10 green pricing programs for electricity are in place and two dozen more are in the works, Holt said.

 There are several types.
 Some simply ask customers to contribute regularly to a fund for renewable energy projects.

 Another model was introduced this year by Detroit Edison, which began operating a solar-powered generator near Ann Arbor.
 The utility sells electricity from the generator in 100-watt blocks.

 Each block a customer buys adds $6.59 monthly to his base rate, which for residential users is about $50 a month.
 About 200 have signed up, Detroit Edison spokesman Scott Simons said.

 Utilities across the nation are exploring green pricing to finance alternative energy projects, said Chuck Linderman of the Edison Electric Institute, a trade association for investor-owned utilities.